 If you have NYSHIP coverage as a dependent through your spouse/domestic partner and otherwise meet eligibility requirements for coverage as a retiree, you may establish coverage as a retiree at any time.
 Ask your agency Health Benefits Administrator for a copy of Form PS-410, State Sick Leave Credit Preservation, before you leave State service.
 This document preserves your sick leave information.

 Notify the Employee Benefits Division in writing if a pending divorce or other change requires that you reactivate your NYSHIP coverage in your own name (and attach a copy of Form PS-410 if you will be enrolled as a retiree for the first time).

 If I return to State employment after I retire, how does this affect my NYSHIP coverage?

-While NYSHIP is primary to Medicare, your reimbursement for the Medicare premium will stop.
+During any period when NYSHIP coverage is primary to Medicare coverage, your reimbursement for the Medicare premium will stop.
 If you begin working for an employer other than the State and continue your NYSHIP retiree coverage, Medicare pays primary to NYSHIP whether or not you have health insurance coverage through that other employer’s group plan.